rezwansaki/flutter_my_template/README.md

 # Flutter My Template - Flutter 3 Project

 My own template with step by step guideline for Flutter project (for flutter3), which helps me to create a new project and build Android app easily.
+(Go to 'Guidelines' section in this file).

 ![Alt text](screenshot.png "Flutter My Template - Flutter 3 Project")
 _screenshot with (300 x 533) px_